django-fluent/django-fluent-contents/docs/cms.rst

 Variation for django-mptt
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Since most CMS systems are built with django-mptt_, which requires a different base class,
+For CMS systems that are built with django-mptt_,
-the :class:`~fluent_contents.admin.PlaceholderEditorAdminMixin` can be used instead:
+the same :class:`~fluent_contents.admin.PlaceholderEditorAdmin` can be used
+thanks to the MRO (Method Resolution Order) that Python uses:

 .. code-block:: python

     from mptt.admin import MPTTModelAdmin
-    from fluent_contents.admin import PlaceholderEditorAdminMixin
+    from fluent_contents.admin import PlaceholderEditorAdmin

-    class PageAdmin(PlaceholderEditorAdminMixin, MPTTModelAdmin):
+    class PageAdmin(PlaceholderEditorAdmin, MPTTModelAdmin):

         # Same code as above